andytruong/druhipify/README.md

 druhipify
 =========

-Notification script for Drush to Drupal, help us to monitor all Drush commands run on server
+Notification script for Drush to Hipchat, help us to monitor all Drush commands run on server

 ### Usage